emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 <br>
 Explanation of why the flake8 warnings are not of concern: <br>

-- module obf_lib/___init___.py must import main.obfuscate to allow the library to be used as a library. ___init___.py is not meant to employ function main.obfuscate.
+- module obf_lib/_ _init _ _.py must import main.obfuscate to allow the library to be used as a library.
+The module is not meant to employ function main.obfuscate.
 - modules obf_lib/deal_with_json.py and obf_lib/deal_with_parquet.py contain only stubbs of functions.
-This project does not employ those functions and those functions are not part of the MVP.
+Library obf_lib does not employ those functions and those functions are not part of the MVP.

 <br><br>

-## Meeting file size and runtime requirements<br>
+## Meeting file size/runtime requirements<br>

-The tool must be able to handle files of size up to 1MB with a runtime of less than 1minute.
+Library obf_lib must be able to handle files of size up to 1MB with a runtime of less than 1minute. <br>

-To ensure the tool met these requirements a separate project tested the tool in this way: <br>
- - the separate project created an AWS Lambda function handler that called function obfuscate() of library obf_lib
- - the separate project wrote the Lambda handler such that it passed in to function obfuscate() an argument that was a json string with two keys, the first having a value that was a boto3-recognisable path to a 1Mb .csv file in an S3 bucket, the second having a value that was a list of fields whose data was to be obfuscated
- - the separate project test ran the Lambda handler 10 times in AWS, looking at the duration of the Lambda handler in the response that the AWS Lambda service provided
+To test that library obf_lib met this requirement this project emplyed an Amazon Web Services (AWS) lambda function to call library obf_lib and to measure the duration of the lambda function.

+In the test, library obf_lib worked on a 1Mb file consisting of five headers under which were about 24000 rows.
+The AWS Lambda service ran lambda function and library obf_lib 10 times to get 10 values for duration of runtime.
+The idea is that if the lambda function's run time is less than 1 minute then the duration of the code in library obf_lib will also be less than 1 minute. <br>

- - The partial responses of the 10 test runs are: <br>
+The responses of the 10 AWS lambda handler test runs included this information: <br>
 ```
  REPORT RequestId: bde85ccd-bbde-4654-a1ea-d777645e3d77	Duration: 5142.55 ms	Billed Duration: 5466 ms	Memory Size: 128 MB	Max Memory Used: 95 MB  <br>
  ```